Meet the team. Updated August 2018.

 Alison was a Biomedical Engineering undergraduate who worked on protein engineering.

 Dr. Bingling Li graduated from Changchun Institute of Applied Chemistry and joined the Ellington Lab in February 2010 as a postdoctoral research fellow.
 Her research interest covers “every aspect” related to DNA based molecular recognition, signal amplification, and signal output.
 Her dream of doing research is developing a commercialized point-of-care device or analytical device for easy and portable diagnosis.

 Worked primarily on two disparate projects.
 One project involved utilizing immuno-therapy to cure cancer.
 The other project was focused on building electronic communication into microbes to build so called "Cyborgcells."
 That's right, curing a horrible disease on one hand, creating an apocalyptic scenario on the other.
 Such is the Ellington Lab…

 Beth Marshall was a technician that worked on repertoire analysis and antibody engineering.

 Shu Jun Zhen

 Shu is an Associate Professor from Southwest University, China.
-I worked on two projects.
-One was about the functional nucleic acid based biosensors.
-The other one was the super-resolution imaging of the interactions between molecules and plasmonic nanostructures.
+She worked on two projects.
+One was about functional nucleic acid based biosensors.
+The other one was about super-resolution imaging of the interactions between molecules and plasmonic nanostructures.